hollyouellette/Cryptocurrencies/README.md

    **_Deliverable 1_**:

-   In this deliverable, the dataset was preprocessed in order to performance Principal Component Analysis.
+   In this deliverable, the dataset was preprocessed in order to perform Principal Component Analysis.

    **_Deliverable 2_**: